HR-length of a free group via polynomial functors: -stem extensions

 where $H_*(-)=H_*(-,\ZZ)$ and $U$ is defined as follows.
 We consider the map $\mu: A\otimes A\to E_{ab}\otimes A$ induced by the map $A\to E$ and set

 where $\tilde \Gamma^2A=\Ker(A\otimes A\to \Lambda^2 A).$ Moreover, the sequence is natural with respect to the central extension.

-Eckmann-Hilton-Stammbach say that a central extension is stem if the map $E_{ab}\to G_{ab}$ is an isomorphism and prove that in this case $U=0.$ Further we give a slight generalisation of this result.
-If $R$ is a subring of $\QQ,$ we say that a central extension is $R$-stem if the map $H_1(E,R)\to H_1(G,R)$ is an isomorphism.
+Eckmann-Hilton-Stammbach say that a central extension is stem if the map $E_{ab}\to G_{ab}$ is an isomorphism and prove that in this case $U=0.$ Further we give a slight generalisation of this result. \begin{definition}[R-stem extension] If $R$ is a subring of $\QQ,$ we say that a central extension is $R$-stem if the map $H_1(E,R)\to H_1(G,R)$ is an isomorphism. \end{definition}

 \begin{proposition} Let $R$ be a subring of $\QQ$ and \eqref{eq:stem} be an $R$-stem extension.
 Then there is an exact sequence